-The Mayor’s Summer Jobs Initiative is a comprehensive program that provides Jacksonville’s youth with real work experience – to acquire increased understanding and knowledge of the work environment, employer expectations and responsibility.
+The Mayor’s Summer Jobs program is a comprehensive program that provides Jacksonville’s youth ages 16 to 21 with work experience, and businesses access to young employees that are willing to learn.
+Program participants will acquire increased understanding and knowledge of the work environment, employer expectations and personal responsibility.

 Companies interested in participating can contact MayorsSummerJobs@coj.net for more information.